Reading time 5 Minutes

 Due to the two wings attached to the outside, wing nuts distinguish themselves from other nuts.
 Otherwise, like any other nut, wing nuts are fitted with a ring with an internal thread in the middle.
 The two small wings that can be easily gripped with the fingers are striking.
 Wing nuts were widespread in early automotive history.
 No tools were required to assemble the parts held together by the bolts and nuts.
 Wing nuts according to DIN 315 and the American standard, which are similar to DIN 315, are still popular today.
 Both differ only in appearance from each other.
 The wings of the nut according to DIN 315 are round and large.
 The American wing nuts angular and slightly smaller.
 Wing nuts are made from zinc-plated steel or from A2 or A4 stainless steel.
 Stainless steel wing nuts have a particularly high level of rust protection.
 However, these are not sought after by classic car fans.
 They are looking for wing nuts made of galvanized steel, the original shape of wing nuts.

 We hope that you have received our information report on the topic / term wing nuts (Further designations / keywords are: wing screw tools, rims spinners, central locking wing nuts) from the Autotuning category.
 Our goal is to have the largest German-speaking tuning lexicon (Tuning Wikipedia) and to explain tuning technical terms from A to Z easily and understandably.
 We are therefore expanding this lexicon almost daily and you can see how far we have already come HERE see.
 And soon the next one will be Tuning scene concept illuminated by us.
-There's a theme that can not be can be found in our Wikipedia?
+There's a theme that should not can be found in our Wikipedia?
 Then send us an email at email@example.com and gives us the term.
 We will write a suitable article as soon as possible.
 PS.
 By the way, you will be informed about new topics if you have ours Feed subscriber.

 Below are a few examples from our tuning lexicon: